origamitower/purr/design/idea/0000-modules.md

 Some work-arounds for these problems, like dependency injection containers in Java, and stack-inspection for security in the JVM, result in a lot of complexity--so applications are harder to write and debug,--and performance overhead.

-Origami is a language that values safety--it's one of its core goals,--so any unsafe module system is unacceptable.
+Purr is a language that values safety--it's one of its core goals,--so any unsafe module system is unacceptable.
 We also value practicality, so we'd like to have a system that isn't complex to reason about or use, but that can't come at the expense of security and safety.

 Luckily, people have been working on these issues for a long time, and while there isn't a language that coherently brings these together ([Pony](https://www.ponylang.io/) and [Newspeak](http://newspeaklanguage.org/) have promising security facilities, however), it's possible to combine different ideas into one module system that comes close to our ideal.
 That's what this document describes.

 ## An overview of the module system

-Origami's module system is primarily based on David Barbour's idea of linking modules using constraints, and dividing modules into interfaces and anonymous implementations of interfaces.
+Purr's module system is primarily based on David Barbour's idea of linking modules using constraints, and dividing modules into interfaces and anonymous implementations of interfaces.
 The latter is also similar to ML module systems to an extent--you have a module signature that defines the expected shape for a module, and module implementations which provide concrete definitions of these signatures.

-In Origami, an interface is a set of meta-data, contracts, and an unique identifier.
+In Purr, an interface is a set of meta-data, contracts, and an unique identifier.
 For example, an interface for a Set may be specified as follows:

 ```
 interface Data.Set